tonioloewald/xinjs/docs/css.md

     document.head.append(style(css(myStyleMap)))

-If a **number** is assigned to a dimensional CSS property it will have 'px' suffixed to it automatically.
+If a **number** is assigned to a *dimensional* CSS property it will have 'px' suffixed to it automatically.
+A property is considered dimensional if its name contains:
+"width", "height", "size", "margin" "padding" "radius" "spacing" "top" "left", "right" or "bottom".

 `css` should render nested rules, such as `@keyframes` and `@media` correctly.